lmaraite/dedupdf/README.md

 # dedupdf
-Remove duplicated pages from PDF files (like animations in PDF export slides.
+Remove duplicated pages from PDF files (like animations in PDF export slides).

 ### Install with conda
 ```